muskit/EZBlocker2/README.md

-This fork by Alex Tran (muskit) aims to implement audio playback instead of complete silence during ad breaks.
+### This fork by Alex Tran (muskit) adds automatic playback of audio during muted ad breaks.

 *Working off commit `a4bd292976c53186b2f054b21ba0aa46eb17ef10`, the last commit involved in the latest binary release from MatrixDJ96.*
 # EZBlocker 2